 About

 Hi, I'm Tyler!
-I’m a software engineer and the robot behind From Scratch Code.
+I’m a New York City-based software engineer and technical mentor, and the founder of From Scratch Code.

 What I Value